Pylons/pyramid/docs/designdefense.rst

 - A declarative :term:`authorization` system.

-- Multiple separate I18N :term:`translation string` factories, each of which can name its own "domain".
+- Multiple separate I18N :term:`translation string` factories, each of which can name its own domain.

 These features are important to the authors of :app:`Pyramid`.
 The :app:`Pyramid` authors are often commissioned to build CMS-style applications.
-Such applications are often "frameworky" because they have more than one deployment.
+Such applications are often frameworky because they have more than one deployment.
 Each deployment requires a slightly different composition of sub-applications, and the framework and sub-applications often need to be *extensible*.
 Because the application has more than one deployment, pluggability and extensibility is important, as maintaining multiple forks of the application, one per deployment, is extremely undesirable.
-Because it's easier to extend a system that uses :term:`traversal` "from the outside" than it is to do the same in a system that uses :term:`URL dispatch`, each deployment uses a :term:`resource tree` composed of a persistent tree of domain model objects, and uses :term:`traversal` to map :term:`view callable` code to resources in the tree.
+Because it's easier to extend a system that uses :term:`traversal` from the outside than it is to do the same in a system that uses :term:`URL dispatch`, each deployment uses a :term:`resource tree` composed of a persistent tree of domain model objects, and uses :term:`traversal` to map :term:`view callable` code to resources in the tree.
 The resource tree contains very granular security declarations, as resources